On the stability of totally upwind schemes for the hyperbolic initial boundary value problem

-If $|z|>1$ and $\DKLindep(z)=0$, it is not possible to have $(\widetilde{U_j}(z))\notin \ell^2$, because by Hersh Lemma, the $r$ roots of \eqref{eq:eqcharac} that are used to construct $(\widetilde{U_j}(z))$ are in the open unit disk.
-That's why the definition of generalized eigenvalue is restricted to the unit circle and not the outside.
+If $|z|>1$ and $\DKLindep(z)=0$, it is not possible to have $(\widetilde{U}_j(z))\notin \ell^2$, because by Lemma~\ref{lem:hersh} (Hersh), the $r$ roots of \eqref{eq:eqcharac} that are used to construct $(\widetilde{U}_j(z))$ are in the open unit disk.
+That's why the definition of generalized eigenvalue concerns only complex values on the unit circle.

-Therefore, we can split all cases in four types: \begin{enumerate}[label = (\roman*)] \item $z$ such that $\DKLindep(z) = 0$ and $|z|>1$. \item $z$ such that $\DKLindep(z) = 0$, $|z| = 1$ and $z \notin \Gamma$. \item $z$ such that $\DKLindep(z) = 0$, $|z| = 1$, $z\in \Gamma$ and $(\widetilde{U_j}(z))\in \ell^2$. \item $z$ such that $\DKLindep(z) = 0$, $|z| = 1$, $z\in \Gamma$ and $(\widetilde{U_j}(z))\notin \ell^2$. \end{enumerate}
+Therefore, we can split all cases in four types: \begin{enumerate}[label = (\roman*)] \item $z$ such that $\DKLindep(z) = 0$ and $|z|>1$. \item $z$ such that $\DKLindep(z) = 0$, $|z| = 1$ and $z \notin \Gamma$. \item $z$ such that $\DKLindep(z) = 0$, $|z| = 1$, $z\in \Gamma$ and $(\widetilde{U}_j(z))\in \ell^2$. \item $z$ such that $\DKLindep(z) = 0$, $|z| = 1$, $z\in \Gamma$ and $(\widetilde{U}_j(z))\notin \ell^2$. \end{enumerate}